taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 I can't talk about data in Clojure without talking about [clojure.spec](https://clojure.org/about/spec)!

 I believe there's a drawback to the ambiguities of working with data in Clojure, and one that clojure.spec can address: sometimes you really do need a rigid _specification_ of data.
-With clojure.spec you can _document_ the shape of data (in a machine-readable format), then use that to _verify_ properties of functions of that data (via generative and property-based testing), and a whole lot more.
+With clojure.spec you can _specify_ the shape of data (in a machine-readable format), then use that to _verify_ properties of functions of that data (via generative and property-based testing), and a whole lot more.
 I've even leveraged clojure.spec to generate API documentation and sample code.
 Watch this [excellent talk](https://www.youtube.com/watch?v=oyLBGkS5ICk) for more on clojure.spec.

 Spec solves many problems but what interested me at first was using it as a sort of opt-in _gradual typing_ system for my projects.
 I could write specs for only the data structures and functions I wanted.
 With function specs, I could assert the inputs and outputs to specific functions at runtime; not quite as reassuring as compile-time but better than nothing!

-I hope clojure.spec adoption continues and this kind of opt-in type checking becomes more prevalent.
-I think there's a very sweet spot to occupy between _everything must be typed_ and total dynamic ambiguity.
+I hope clojure.spec adoption continues and this kind of opt-in checking becomes more prevalent.
+I think there's a very sweet spot to occupy between _everything must be explicitly typed_ and total dynamic ambiguity.
 The new Clojure JDBC library shipping with specs is hopefully a good sign of what's to come.

 ### Code as Data